kewlfft/opennic-up/README.md

     -h  help
 ```

-Replaces the DNS servers with the 3 most responsive [OpenNIC][0] DNS servers for your location.
+By default, replaces the DNS servers with the 3 most responsive [OpenNIC][0] DNS servers for your location.

 * If Network Manager *nmcli* is found in the path, it is used to update the DNS entries
 * Otherwise the `/etc/resolv.conf` file is updated directly with the new nameservers keeping the other options untouched